 Soap mold: I'm always on the hunt for easy ways to recycle, and I almost always use milk containers for my molds (like with this pink soap).
 A creamer container was the perfect 'loaf' shape!

-Cut at least three sides of the creamer container.
-You want the sides and bottom of the container to stay in tact so you can pour in the soap.
 You can even put some fun stuff in the bottom of the container, like herbs or dried flowers, if you want something pretty at the top of your soap.

 I should have put some ground almonds for exfoliation or maybe a sprinkle of cinnamon for color.
-I hate when I have ideas after the fact!
+I hate it when I have ideas after the fact!

 Also, quick note, I learned after the fact that I should have spritzed the top of my soap loaf with alcohol to get rid of the bubbles.
 Do that and you'll get a smoother finish.